OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **connstrings.mytransform.config** to file **config\web.config**

-## Applying multiple transforms against multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-ApplyingmultipletransformsagainstmultipletargetsApplyingmultipletransformsagainstmultipletargets}
+## Applying multiple transforms against multiple targets {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Applyingmultipletransformsagainstmultipletargets}

 Given a package which has the structure: